Bulimia: What It Is And How To Move Past It

 The National Eating Disorders Association suggests expressing your concerns to your loved one in a caring, non-accusatory, but firm manner.
 It may be helpful to do some research on bulimia and rehearse what you’re going to say beforehand, then find an appropriate time and place for a conversation.
 Remember that it’s often best to place the emphasis on your own concern for this person, and to bring up specific troubling behaviors you’ve observed to explain why you’re worried.

 Jumping to simplistic answers, like telling them to “just stop purging,” is rarely helpful.
-Instead, you might want to do some research on treatment options and offer to support them in practical ways, such as by helping them find a therapist or accompanying them to sessions.
+Instead, you might want to do some research on treatment options and offer to support them in practical ways, such as by helping them enter a support group and sitting in with them as they open up.
+Or you might help them find a therapist and perhaps accompany them to sessions if they would like you to.
 Emphasizing that you think they should seek professional help may be important.

 You don’t have to face an eating disorder alone